Over the years I've developed a number of web applications and blogs reflecting current interests and whims of the times. Most all of

 launched it while living in New York City figuring I was in just the right place to explore such questions.
 However, with work and other stresses in play

-for most of that time, I never got out far or wide enough to mine for new content.
+for most of that time, I never got out far or wide enough to mine for content.
 My interest deflated and eventually I left the

 keep up old articles by manipulating the expiration dates on each entry, just for show.